Shock-multicloud interactions in galactic outflows -- II. Radiative fractal clouds and cold gas thermodynamics: Acknowledgements

 \section{Acknowledgements}

+We thank the anonymous referee for providing insightful comments on this manuscript.
 WBB is supported by the Deutsche Forschungsgemeinschaft (DFG) via grant BR2026/25.
 WBB thanks H. D\'enes at ASTRON for reading this manuscript, and also thanks for support from the National Secretariat of Higher Education, Science, Technology, and Innovation of Ecuador, SENESCYT.
 ES was supported by NSF grant AST-1715876.
 CF acknowledges funding provided by the Australian Research Council (Discovery Project DP170100603 and Future Fellowship FT180100495), and the Australia-Germany Joint Research Cooperation Scheme (UA-DAAD).
 AYW is partially supported by the Japan Society for the Promotion of Science (JSPS) KAKENHI grant 19K03862.
 The authors gratefully acknowledge the Gauss Centre for Supercomputing e.V. (\url{www.gauss-centre.eu}) for funding this project by providing computing time (via grant pn34qu) on the GCS Supercomputer SuperMUC-NG at the Leibniz Supercomputing Centre (\url{www.lrz.de}) and on the GCS Supercomputer JUWELS at the J\"ulich Supercomputing Centre (JSC) under projects 16072 and 19590.
 We further acknowledge the Australian National Computational Infrastructure for grant~ek9 in the framework of the National Computational Merit Allocation Scheme and the ANU Merit Allocation Scheme.
 This work has made use of the VisIt visualisation software (\citealt{HPV:VisIt}), and the gnuplot program (\url{http://www.gnuplot.info}).
 We also thank the developers of the {\sevensize PLUTO} code for making it available to the community.
+The Starlink software (\citealt{2014ASPC..485..391C}) is currently supported by the East Asian Observatory.